What is Malbec Wine? A Guide to the Everyday Red Wine

 Of course, these are not the only two places in the world to make Malbec wines.
 Other regions known for Malbec production include the United States, (primarily California and Washington), Australia, New Zealand, South Africa and Chile (which has similar growing conditions to Argentina).

+Malbec is sold in a huge variety of price ranges.
 You can buy a $75 or even $100 bottle of Malbec.
-And if you’re a Malbec lover, you won’t be disappointed.
-But you can also buy a great bottle of Malbec for far less than it usually costs to buy a great bottle of Pinot Noir or Cabernet Sauvignon.
+But you can also buy a great bottle of Malbec for far less than it costs to buy a great bottle of Pinot Noir or Cabernet Sauvignon.
+A nice bottle of Malbec averages between $15 and $25.
+You can even find some deliciously drinkable Argentine Malbecs, like the one I recommended above, for under $15.
+That’s a bargain compared with your average Pinot Noir or good Cabernet Sauvignon.

 Food pairings

 I like to encourage drinking the wine you love and eating the food you love without getting too wrapped up in wine pairings.
-But if you want to think about Malbec food pairing, consider classic summer foods like burgers and ribs.
-Earthy and smoky spices like porcini powder or smoked paprika will show off the smoky quality many Malbecs offer.
+But if you want to think about Malbec food pairing, consider classic summer foods like burgers and ribs–fun foods.
+Just remember not to load up on too many heavy foods if you’re serving Malbec on a date.
+In winter, try it with wild mushrooms and dishes that feature smokey spices like paprika that can show off the sexy, smokey quality many Malbecs offer.

 Featured image by Jeff Siepman